Small steps out of depression

 Some days, basic care is enough.

 Eating something easy is still eating.
 A short shower is still a shower.
 A slow walk is still a walk.
-Depression tends to make people dismiss whatever they manage because it does not feel like enough.
+Depression makes people dismiss whatever they manage because it does not feel like enough.
 That dismissal is part of the illness, not an honest assessment.
 If something supports your body or gives the day some shape, it counts.

 Do not make it meaningless just because it is modest.